RaghavAtris/Lucifer/README.md

 - Can play your favourite songs by using youtube voice

 ## API Keys

-To run this program you will require a bunch of API keys.
-Register your API key by clicking the following links
+I have used a bunch of API Keys To Run this proggramme.

 - [OPEN API](https://openai.com)
 - [BEAUTIFUL SOUP](https://beautiful-soup-4.readthedocs.io/en/latest/)
 - [NEWSAPI](https://newsapi.org)

-This project is licensed under [MIT License](https://github.com/RaghavAtris/Lucifer/LICENSE) 2023 Raghav Atris
+## This project is licensed under [MIT License](https://github.com/RaghavAtris/Lucifer/LICENSE) 2023 Raghav Atris

 ## Systeam Requirements
 - Operating System : Windows 11/10/8